toddwords/SFPC-Code-Poetry-F19/README.md

 2. Collaborate with a computer program to produce a text.
 The terms of the collaboration are up to you: you can curate the output of a generator, algorithmically process your own writing, use predictive text or another method of your  Print out the text or an excerpt form it (250-word max) and bring to next class.
 Be prepared to read it out loud.

+3. Bring in some sound files (preferably mp3) to work with next week as we create language+sound instruments.
+Instrumental music and sound effects / samples generally work well.